Opinion: We don't appreciate the appropriation

 And respecting their culture means not stealing from it.
 White people “take inspiration” from other cultures and are lauded for discovering or creating something new (reminiscent of how America was built on the land and backs of people of color).
 These styles are quite literally exoticized when they have been around for centuries.

-While white women are praised for these styles — protective styles that are meant to prevent breakage in black hair — black women are called “[n]appy headed hos” for wearing them.
+While white women are praised for these styles — protective styles that are meant to prevent breakage in black hair — black women are called “[n]appy headed hoes” for wearing them.
 White TMZ reporters were baffled to find that The Weeknd is able to wash his hair because of the misinformation about dreads circulating — a direct result of the popularity of the hairstyle among white people (despite the fact that the hairstyle was not meant for their type of hair).
 This is not the “beautiful thing” Jacobs presents it as.

 White people defend their cultural appropriation by citing typically white hairstyles that women of color have “appropriated.”
 Jacobs said, “funny how you don’t criticize women of color for straightening their hair.”
 Women of color have been pressured by white society to straighten and lengthen their hair in any way that they can — be it relaxers, hot combs, straighteners, weaves or extensions.
 Even today, curly hair is seen as unprofessional.
 People of color often consume white culture because we are pushed to; black girls have to straighten their natural hair or have mixed hair or get weaves to have “good hair,” people of color have to code-switch to be perceived as educated, and some people even bleach their skin to fit European beauty standards.